Columbia Basin Salmonids

 Salmon belong to a family of fish called Salmonidae.
-This family appeared between 30 and 50 million years ago with modern salmon appearing in the fossil record about six million years ago.
-All species of salmon are anadromous, which means adults migrate from the ocean to freshwater streams to deposit their eggs.
+This family appeared between 30 and 50 million years ago with modern salmon appearing in the fossil record about 6 million years ago.
+All species of salmon are anadromous (a trait shared with the Pacific lamprey), which means adults migrate from the ocean to freshwater streams to deposit their eggs.
 After variable periods of rearing in freshwater, juvenile salmon migrate to the ocean to grow and mature, when the lifecycle repeats itself with the next generation.
 Except as noted, all salmon are semelparous, meaning that they die after spawning once.

 After 1 to 7 years in the ocean, the adult salmon that have survived countless hazards from predators, ocean conditions, and commercial harvest return to the Columbia River and head for their home streams.

 Arriving at her home stream, a female builds a nest, or redd, in fine, clean gravel.

 As a female deposits her thousands of eggs, a male releases milt, fertilizing them.
 Both male and female salmon die soon after spawning, except steelhead and cutthroat, which may survive another year or more to spawn again.

 Tiny yolk-sac fry, or alevins, hatch after 2 to 8 months.
 They stay in the gravel for another 1 to 3 months until the food from the yolk sac is used up.
 They need cold, pure water to breathe and wash away their wastes.

 The fry emerge from the gravel and begin to feed on their own.
 Many are lost to predators, competition, or failure to adapt to stream conditions.
 Some types of salmon begin their migration downstream soon after emergence, while others stay in freshwater for a year or more.